blackferncreations/germankeycut/boundaries.md

 ## Translation and Localization

-Translation can preserve meaning across languages.
+Translation preserves meaning across languages.

-Localization can adapt terminology, conventions, examples and market-facing details.
+Localization adapts terminology, conventions, examples and market-facing details to a particular market.

 Both can be necessary.

 Neither defines structural positioning.

-An offer can be translated accurately and still remain structurally unchanged.

-An offer can also appear culturally localized while preserving assumptions, hierarchies, evidence structures or commercial logic that do not function coherently in the German market.
+An offer can be translated accurately and localized competently while preserving assumptions that do not function coherently within the German market.

-Structural positioning therefore asks a prior question:
+The more fundamental question is therefore:

 **Should the underlying offer remain the same?**

-Where the answer is no, translation or localization alone cannot resolve the problem.
+Structural positioning may determine that:

+* the offer hierarchy needs to change
+* specialization needs to become clearer
+* evidence needs to appear elsewhere
+* responsibilities need to be reconfigured
+* parts of the offer need to be removed
+* new market-specific structures need to be built

-They become execution layers within a broader structural intervention.
+Translation and localization can then become execution layers within that configuration.

+GermanKeyCut is therefore not primarily a translation or conventional localization service.

 ---